Georgii-Malyshev/study-devops-autoprovision-gitlab-instance/README.md

 Remember, you’ll need to use automation.
 No point-and-click allowed!

----
-For these playbooks to work on your ansible control node you'll need: ansible-core ansible-galaxy collections:
+For these playbook to work on your ansible control node you'll need: ansible-core ansible-galaxy roles:
-    - community.general
-    - community.libvirt
-  ansible-galaxy roles:
     - geerlingguy.swap (https://galaxy.ansible.com/geerlingguy/swap) - install with 'ansible-galaxy install geerlingguy.swap')
-  packages:
-    - cloud-image-utils
-  (to be continued)
----